of Nullarbor Roadhouse

 is a caravan park with 17 powered and 11 unpowered sites.
 Rates

-for powered sites are $25 and unpowered ones cost $20.
+for powered caravan sites are $30 and unpowered ones cost $20.
 Dogs are

-permitted in the Caravan Park if on a leash.
+permitted in the Caravan Park restrained on a leash.
 Four Backpacker rooms are also available

 Nullarbor Roadhouse also provides